jeffharrell/paypal-cli/README.md

 CLI interface to PayPal's REST APIs.
 Currently only supports payments.

 **This is a developer preview.
-Please note that it is for example purposes only and is unsupported.**
+Please note that it is for example purposes only and unsupported.**

 ## Usage: